-Well, did you enjoy the infographic?
+Did you enjoy the infographic?
 I hope so!

 And while we’re on the topic, succulent plants can be found almost everywhere these days.
-Local florists, grocers, garden centers and nurseries all carry them.
+Local florists, grocers, garden centers, and nurseries all carry them.

 If you live near one of the big-box stores I mentioned, you could also stop in and check out their selection.
 I’ve seen them year-round in their garden center or plant areas.

-With that said, allow me to welcome you to my website.
+Allow me to welcome you to my website.
 It’s an honor to have you here.

 My name is Greg Johnson and I’m the owner of Greenfield Flower Shop.
 If you’re interested, you can find more about me on this page.